eclab/grains/info/grains.md

     a = x / 8;
     a = x >> 3;

-This sounds great, but there's a catch: the 328P can only right-shift by **one**.
+This sounds great, but there's a catch: the 328P can only right-shift by **one** in assembly code.
 So to shift by 3, it must shift by 1 three times.

 This isn't so bad: for example, shifting by 9 is just a shift by 8 (moving a byte over) followed by a shift by 1.
 And shifting by 4 can be done with a special swap instruction.
 Unfortunately GCC doesn't do many of these tricks yet.
 Still, better than nothing.